Your First 10 Days of Keto: What to Expect

 You learned in our previous post about how a ketogenic diet causes your body to switch from glucose to ketones for fuel.
 Your body goes through a transition period while it’s making this change, so it’s natural to experience some shifts in the way you feel during that first week or so of your keto diet reset.

 To help set some clear expectations around the transition, I outlined the general timeline for getting into ketosis and what you may experience along the way.
-Keep in mind, there are exceptions to this timeline, as some people reach ketosis quicker than average, while others may find the process slower than expected.
-While every body is different, the outline below gives you a general sense of what the experience is like to transition into ketosis.
+Keep in mind, that there are exceptions to this timeline, as some people reach ketosis sooner than average, while others may find the process slower than expected.
+While everybody is different, the outline below gives you a general sense of what the experience is like to transition into ketosis.

 Day 1